erawn/Digital-Workshop-For-Artists-2020/README.md

 Every week there will be a short assignment, either a reading assignment, a talk, or a art search, where you'll find a piece of art and present (very briefly, as in a small paragraph) on why you think it's interesting.

 ### Digital Materiality

 Week 2
-  -
+  - TBD

 Week 3
-  -Abstracting Craft
+  - Abstracting Craft

 Week 4
   - Olivia Jack Livecoding https://www.youtube.com/watch?v=cw7tPDrFIQg